filipasvlad/YouTubeVideoMaker/README.md

-# Automated News Video Creation and Publishing Pipeline
+# Automated News Video Creation for YouTube

-This application automatically generates news videos and posts them on YouTube to generate revenue from views.
+This application automatically creates news videos and posts them on YouTube to generate revenue from views.

 ## How It Works